 How Many Miles Can a BMW Last?

 A BMW will comfortably last over 200,000 miles if you give it enough attention and love.
-And, some models can even last longer; that’s why it’s not uncommon to come across BMWs from the 1980s on the road.
+And some models can even last longer; that’s why it’s not uncommon to see BMWs from the 1980s on the road.

 Most Common BMW Problems and Repairs

-Older BMWs from the 90s and early 2000s had fewer faults, largely because they lacked mechanical or electronic complexity.
+Older BMWs from the 90s and early 2000s had fewer faults, largely because they lacked the mechanical or electronic complexity of later models.
 Newer BMWs are very high-tech, with a lot of electrical components, computer systems, and new-age engineering under the hood.
 These systems can prove more fault-prone and expensive to maintain, especially once the warranty runs out.

 Here are some of the common faults on BMWs that you need to know: